ayushpateria/GITTHEFLAG/README.txt

 Jim told me to chop off the snake’s head and throw it away, and then skin the body and roast a piece of it.
 I done it, and he eat it and said it would help cure him.
 He made me take off the rattles and tie them around his wrist, too.
 He said that that would help.
 Then I slid out quiet and throwed the snakes clear away amongst the bushes; for I warn’t going to let Jim find out it was all my fault, not if I could help it.
 Jim sucked and sucked at the jug, and now and then he got out of his head and pitched around and yelled; but every time he come to himself he went to sucking at the jug again.
 His foot swelled up pretty big, and so did his leg; but by and by the drunk begun to come, and so I judged he was all right; but I’d druther been bit with a snake than pap’s whisky.
+Jim was laid up for four days and nights.
+Then the swelling was all gone and he was around again.